energymon/energymon/README.md

 ## Linking

+Library names have the format `energymon-foo`, where `foo` is a short name from the bulleted list above.
+For example, the `dummy` library is named `energymon-dummy`.
+The following instructions use the `default` library for simplicity and portability, but substitute names as needed.

 ### CMake

 Projects that use `CMake` can find the `EnergyMon` package and link against imported targets, which automatically applies properties like header search paths and transitive dependencies: